-Today’s reclaimed bricks are solid bricks from walls built with a lime-based mortar (or other soft mortars: clay, ashes, etc.).
-Cement mortar, the resistance of which makes it more difficult to clean the bricks, became more widely used from the 1950s.
-Most bricks used before this period are suitable for reuse.
+Today’s reclaimed bricks are often solid bricks from walls built with a lime-based mortar (or other soft mortars: clay, ashes, etc.).
+Cement mortar became more widely used from the 1950s.
+Its increased resistance makes it more difficult to reclaim bricks, notably because they are more complicated to clean.
+However, most bricks used before this period are suitable for reuse.

-The majority of suppliers specialising in reusable bricks are also demolition firms.
-They agree to knock down a building if the bricks are worth reclaiming.
-The original brickwork is demolished using a method adapted for reuse.
+Many suppliers specialising in reclaimed bricks are also demolition contractors.
+They agree to demolish a building if the bricks are worth reclaiming.
 In some cases, the value of the bricks enables these firms to offer a reduction of the demolition costs.
-The total proportion of reclaimed bricks depends on the condition of the original brickwork.
+The total proportion of reclaimed bricks depends on the condition of the original brickwork and the method used.
 It is usually in the region of 50%.
-The bricks are sorted, cleaned and packed on pallets.
+The bricks are then sorted, cleaned and packed on pallets.

 Today, reclaimed bricks are generally used as cladding rather than as structural components.
 They are valued for their appearance and particular colour variations.
 There are also cases of reclaimed bricks being used for load-bearing masonry, but these are rarer.
 This material also has various applications in interior design and landscaping.

 There is a wide variety of reusable bricks.
 They are often characterised by :

 - their manufacturing method: hand-moulded bricks, machine-made bricks, extruded bricks…